• Newsletters

 Frozen-then-thawed tofu takes on a light, chewy texture that soaks up soups and dressings well.

-Find a whole month's worth of dinner-in-a-bowl salad recipes in this delicious collection.
+Find a whole month's worth of dinner-in-a-bowl salad recipes.

 Get more of our best tofu recipes.